DerYeger/d3-graph-controller/docs/config/README.md

 ## Node radius

 The radius of nodes is used for their visualization as well as the underlying simulation.
-It can be configured using the `getNodeRadius` property of the config.
+It can be configured using the `nodeRadius` property of the config.
 You can use instances to calculate dynamic node radii.

 @[code](samples/node-radius.ts)